Congratulations to our three lucky winners! Click here to check out the winning photos.

-Now I recall (mind burp) as we were walking around the shrubs and chasing after the sheep, “this looks like a perfect environment for ticks”, low lying shrubs and other foliage, I mean ticks love to be on the ends of leaves and branches, their forelegs stretched out ready in-waiting to attach to any animals or “humans” that might pass by.
-It was a quick mind burp that came and went as we excitedly absorbed the beauty of our environment and the uniqueness of our experience.
+Now I remember thinking as we were walking around the shrubs and chasing after the sheep, “this looks like a perfect environment for ticks”.
+Ticks love to be on the ends of leaves and branches, their forelegs stretched out, ready and waiting to attach to any animals or humans that might pass by…